 The sculpture Empire is a sculptural refraction of the video.
 Three triangular glass plates are digitally printed with film stills.
 Each plate is in the shape of the “Golden Triangle”, a shape that reproduces graphically in a logarithmic spiral and is related to the Golden Mean.
 As with the prints, Mao layers moments on a mathematically graphic and aesthetic rigor, in this case referencing the temporal nature of cinematic topography.

 I Desire the Strength of 9 Tigers is a large steel floor piece, comprised of two shapes connected by chain.
 The elements are dodecahedron-based cages, electro-plated in copper.
 Copper is a chemical element , highly conductive energetic properties.
 Here, Mao takes a cue from natural occurrences in form and materials, and expands the sculpture’s references by placing a potentially generative object in context of the destructive force of the Mongol Empire.
-How do we apprehend this object: Is it an object of value, with its gem-like facets, a treasure from the transcontinental conquests of the Mongol hordes?
-Or, perhaps, an object of warfare, a weapon for a gargantuan warrior?

 all digital files ©2017 Yeni Mao Studio inc.